-If you are a new or experienced teacher this program will provide you with a solid foundation in university teaching and learning, and an opportunity to advance your scholarship in this area.
-In addition, you will be an active participant in the evolution of the Ryerson teaching community.
+If you are a new or experienced teacher this program will provide you with a solid foundation in university teaching and learning.
+It is an opportunity to advance your scholarship in this area and become an active participant in the evolution of the Ryerson teaching community.

 The UTDP has received accreditation through the SEDA UK Professional Development Framework (SEDA-PDF).

 SEDA UK is a professional association for staff and educational developers in the UK that promotes innovation and good practice in higher education.

 The program is suitable for faculty at various points of their careers, both new academic teachers, and mid-career faculty.